brandontineo/Data-Work-2014/README.md

 # Hello, World!
 Welcome to my Portfolio!

-Please feel free to clone this repository to take a look at some of my work.
+Please feel free to clone this repository to take a look at some of my work via localhost:8000.
 Note that this repository is still a work in progress and does not contain all of the projects I have worked on.
 Please contact me directly for more of my work.
 I've updated a few of the visualizations to include some information about the way in which the data was acquired and the different features I included.

 ## List of Visualizations